-UPDATED: January 14, 2018
+UPDATED: June 3, 2018

 When Chester was my only dog, I waffled back and forth about the issue of pet insurance.
 There are two main schools of thought – get insurance and pay monthly for peace of mind and guaranteed coverage or save an amount equal to the insurance premium each month in a “pet emergency” fund.
 I opted to go with the save a little every month plan.

 First, I am not a good saver of the green stuff.
 Second, there always seemed to be some other type of emergency that required me to borrow from my pet emergency fund.
 The end result was that there was no cushion there if something bad happened to Chester and, even if I could keep a little in the bank, there was certainly not enough to cover a $10,000+ cancer surgery or a $5,000 back surgery.

 I’m a risk taker though so I was willing to bet his health on crossed fingers.

 With two dogs that could have something go wrong with them – one which was still healthy as an ox but would be a senior soon and one with potential health problems – I thought that getting pet insurance was a better bet than hoping for the best.

 Honestly, what really lit a fire under my ass was that Gretel came from the rescue with a 6-month trial of pet insurance.
 I knew I would totally kick myself if I let her insurance expire and then something went wrong so I decided to keep it.

 Pet insurance was a relatively new thing so I didn’t have a lot of opinions or shared experiences to go on.
 It also seemed that most of the differences were in the legal mumbo-jumbo of fine print.
 I did my research, weighted my options the best I could understand them, and took the leap to a different pet insurance company.

 PetInsuranceQuotes.com scours the internet for reviews and then compiles them to achieve a ranking… so the ranking is based on real customer reviews, not who paid the most for ads or to be at the top of the list.

 Back issues are very, very common in Dachshunds.
 I certainly didn’t want to pay a monthly premium and then get stuck with one of the most expensive treatments Chester or Gretel might need because it is something the breed is prone to.

 Here is how Trupanion helped us:

 My regular vet was closed so off to the emergency vet we went.
 After a harrowing evening (for both of us), some vomiting (Gretel), and talking in more details to my hubby, it turns out that she got into a moldy loaf of bread he has set outside by the compost bin.

 I filed a claim with Trupanion that night and it seemed like no time passed at all – maybe 3 days max – before they sent me a check for the full amount (minus my deductible) no questions asked.

 When Chester had surgery to remove a blockage in his stomach last year, his surgery cost almost as much as I had paid Trupanion in premiums over the 5 years for both dogs.
 I wouldn’t have been able to pay for the almost $7,000 surgery if I wasn’t going to be reimbursed 🙁